srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Again close the **Device twin** blade.

-1. Close the sensor-thl-2000 blade, and then navigate back to your Azure portal Dashboard.
+1. Close the **sensor-thl-2000** blade, and then navigate back to your Azure portal Dashboard.

-### Exercise 6: Deprovision a Group Enrollment
+### Exercise 5: Deprovision a Group Enrollment

-In this exercise, you will deprovision the enrollment group and its devices from both the Device Provisioning Service and Azure IoT Hub.
+In this exercise, you will deprovision the enrollment group.
+Deprovisioning includes disenrolling the devices from Device Provisioning Service and deregistering the devices from IoT Hub.

 #### Task 1: Disenroll the enrollment group from the DPS

+In this task, you will delete your Enrollment Group, which will remove the enrolled devices.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your resource group tile, to navigate to the Device Provisioning Service, click **dps-az220-training-{your-id}**.
+1. On your Resources tile, click **dps-az220-training-{your-id}**.

-1. On the left side menu, under **Settings**, click **Manage enrollments**.
+1. On the left-side menu of your DPS blade, under **Settings**, click **Manage enrollments**.

-1. In the list of **Enrollment Groups**, click **simulated-devices**.
+1. In the list of **Enrollment Groups**, click **eg-test-simulated-devices**.

 1. On the **Enrollment Group Details** blade, scroll down to locate the **Enable entry** field, and then click **Disable**.